Ryclic/ryclic.github.io/_pages/about.md

 * CTF writeups
 * New technologies

-For the time being, I'm interested in web exploitation and reverse engineering.
+For the time being, I'm interested in web exploitation, reverse engineering, and malware analysis.